 When we face trials in life, we too would question “how long will this last?”
 That “little while” may seem forever if our focus is on that unresolved problem, broken relationship, sickness we are going through, or on the loss that we are experiencing.
 But if we trust the Lord, we can trust that all of these things He allowed to happen are like labor pains during childbirth.
 They are extremely painful but they don’t last forever.
 They also come with the hope of joy that no one can take away.
 That is the hope we have in Jesus – We will see Him again, and our hearts will rejoice!
 He is the one who died, but in a little while, He rose from the dead with victory, and He is living forever.
 This is an unshakable truth! .
 With His resurrected power, He raises triumph out of defeat and joy out of sorrow.
 With the living Lord in our life, weeping may tarry for the night, but joy comes with the morning.
 (Psalm 30:5).

-Dear Lord, thank you for the allowing me to go through the process of sorrow which will only last a little while, but giving me the promise of unspoken joy that will last for a long time!
+Dear Lord, thank you for allowing me to go through the process of sorrow which will only last a little while, but giving me the promise of unspoken joy that will last for a long time!
 Praise you for your resurrected power!
-Help me to trust in your time, your power, and your love when facing trials in my life.
+Help me trust your time, power, and love when facing trials in my life.